openSUSE/news-o-o/_posts/2011-06-11-opensuse-weekly-news-issue-179-is-out.markdown

   * One package on our openSUSE distribution needed patches: the apache2-mod_geoip package used on download.opensuse.org

-  * we found two packages (vsftpd and torrent-seeder) which canâ€™t handle IPv4 and IPv6 at the same time
+  * we found two packages (vsftpd and torrent-seeder) which can’t handle IPv4 and IPv6 at the same time

 In conclusion, the world IPv6 day participation showed openSUSE to be quite ready for IPv6
-      â€“ and we will work on fixing the few problems we encountered.
+      – and we will work on fixing the few problems we encountered.

-Iâ€™d like to mention two people especially and thank them for their hard work, great help
+I’d like to mention two people especially and thank them for their hard work, great help
       and enthusiasm:

 Christian Deckelmann (who provides us with the needed
-      infrastructure, resources and knowledge) and Markus RÃ½ckert (who handled all the configuration changes and patches that are needed on our servers).
+      infrastructure, resources and knowledge) and Markus Rýckert (who handled all the configuration changes and patches that are needed on our servers).

 **License**: [GFDL 1.2](http://www.gnu.org/licenses/old-licenses/fdl-1.2.html)

-â€
+”

-â€œ
+“

 [New
         Leadership inside the Medical Project](http://news.opensuse.org/2011/06/09/new-leadership-inside-the-medical-project/)